 Keeping crickets

-1. large deep tupperware or deep rubbermaid container
+1. large deep Tupperware or deep rubbermaid container

 2. Put lots of air holes in the lid, or cut out a large portion of the lid and use a hot glue gun to glue some fine window screening material to the inside of the lid around the hole.